tsourtzis/simplecore/README.md

-# simplecore
+# SimpleCore
-Simple core is an all-around Minecraft Spigot plug-in, it specifically targets small server administators.
+SimpleCore is an all-around Minecraft Spigot plug-in that